danmayer/danmayer.github.com/_posts/2013-05-27-fast-start-rails-with-composer.md

 ## Nothing to development with Rails composer

-The example below is creating a new application call nothingcalendar2, which is a new version of a app I created awhile ago called nothing calendar to try out some JS ideas.
+The example below is creating a new application called nothingcalendar2, which is a new version of a app I created awhile ago called nothing calendar to try out some JS ideas.
 Now I want to convert it to a modern rails application and add some new features.

     rvm use ruby-1.9.3